 10 10 10

-Note: You can also assign different different values to each variable using a single assignment operator.
-Refer below example:
+Note: You can also assign different values to each variable using a single assignment operator.
+Refer to the below example:

 # A program to demonstrate multiple assignments in Python # Each variable holds different value var1,var2,var3 = 10,'Programmers Portal',20 print(var1) print(var2) print(var3)

 10 Programmers Portal 20